-Take responsibility for your own learning, time-management, and choices about your programme, study and assessment.
-This includes familiarising yourself with the requirements outlined in your course handbook, undertaking sufficient private study to meet the requirements of your programme, and managing your University email account.

-Respect others and their rights to freedom of speech and freedom of academic thought.
-This includes their rights to hold and express their own opinions, even while engaging in academic debate involving contradictory or alternative viewpoints.
+- Take responsibility for your own learning, time-management, and choices about your programme, study and assessment.
+This includes familiarising yourself with the requirements outlined in your course handbook, undertaking sufficient private study to meet the requirements of your programme, and managing your University email account. - Engage positively with group work in a way that is respectful of others' rights to hold and express their own views. - Treat others with dignity and respect.
+This includes taking appropriate actions to prevent bullying, harassment and intimidation. - Respect other people's rights to freedom of speech and freedom of academic thought.
+This includes their rights to hold and express their own opinions, even while engaging in academic debate involving lawful viewpoints not aligned with your own, or which may cause offence. - Maintain high standards of academic integrity and honesty and familiarise yourself with the guidance on good academic practice, and the Code of Practice for Research Degree Programmes. - Seek help and advice promptly where academic problems arise.

-Engage positively with group work in a way that is respectful of others' views and experiences.

-Maintain high standards of academic integrity and honesty and familiarise yourself with the guidance on good academic practice, and the Code of Practice for Research Degree Programmes.

-Seek help and advice promptly where academic problems arise.

-Please see the Statement of Academic Rights and Responsibilities, which can be found here.
+Please see the Statement of Academic Rights and Responsibilities, which can be found on the University website: